Assessment and Restoration Division

 Environmental Protection during Cleanup

 During cleanup of an oil spill or hazardous waste release, ARD experts provide guidance to agencies leading the cleanup, the U.S. Coast Guard or U.S. Environmental Protection Agency (EPA), to maximize the benefits of the cleanup while minimizing any adverse affects that may occur to natural resources during a cleanup.
 Numerous division scientists are placed in EPA regional offices to provide technical advice for coastal waste site remediation.

 Natural Resource Damage Assessments

 At particular waste sites or after an oil spill, ARD conducts a Natural Resource Damage Assessment (NRDA).
 The NRDA process determines the extent of harm to natural resources and their uses and the appropriate type and amount of environmental restoration required to compensate the American public for those impacts.

 Through the NRDA process, ARD and the DARRP program work cooperatively with government agencies, Native American tribes, companies, and the public to carry out restoration projects at hazardous waste, oil spill, and vessel grounding sites.
-Since 1990, more than $550 million has been recovered from parties responsible for the damage.
+Since 1990, more than $10.5 billion has been recovered from parties responsible for the damage.
 The funds are used to restore damaged estuarine and coastal resources, including wetlands, coral reefs, streams, and beaches.
 Environmental restoration benefits fish, birds, marine mammal habitat, and local and regional economies.
 Find out more about environmental assessment and restoration.